mojotech/capybara-ui/features/README.md

-CapybaraUI comprises a set of helpers designed to help you write "literate tests" (tests written as living documentation).
+Capybara-UI comprises a set of helpers designed to help you write "literate tests" (tests written as living documentation).

-Currently, CapybaraUI's main focus is end-to-end testing, but we certainly don't intend to stop here.
+Currently, Capybara-UI's main focus is end-to-end testing, but we certainly don't intend to stop here.
 Watch this space.

 ## Requirements